CFly17/Bike-Sharing/README.md

 # Bike_Sharing

 ## Project Overview
 Bike sharing is growing all over the United States.
-Among the cities participating in the system are New York, Chicago and Washington, D.C.
-But if you thought this sort of sustainable-minded movement were just a fad confined to the metropoles of the world, you'd be wrong.
+Among the cities with successfully operating bike share programs are New York, Chicago and Washington D.C.
+But if you thought this sustainable-minded mobility initiative as no more than a fad confined to the metropoles of the world, you'd be wrong.
 Enter stage left: Des Moines, Iowa.

 This report aims to inform investors of the potential footprint and success of a bike sharing program in the midwest, specifically in Des Moines, Iowa.
 Using data from a bike sharing business in New York City, I have created visualizations and suggestions about market viability in the midwest.